vojay-dev/vojay-dev.github.io/_posts/2024-03-03-bigquery-cost-efficient.md

 ⏱️ **Ingestion time partitioning**: Automatically assign partition when inserting data based on current time with a pseudocolumn named `_PARTITIONTIME`

-It is up to you to define the partition column but it is highly recommend to choose this wisely as it can elimate a lot of bytes processed / billed.
+It is up to you to define the partition column but it is highly recommend to choose this wisely as it can eliminate a lot of bytes processed / billed.

 ![Partitioning]({{site.baseurl}}/images/blog/2024-03-03-14.png)